December 2, 2020

-Masking may be required at certain activities and events
+Masking may be required at certain outdoor activities and events

-Masks may also be required to be worn at certain university activities or events that present a higher risk of transmission and/or where physical distancing of at least six feet is not feasible.
+While masks are not required outdoors in most cases, they may be required to be worn at certain outdoor university activities or events that present a higher risk of transmission and/or where physical distancing of at least six feet is not feasible.
 In such instances, signage will be posted communicating applicable masking requirements.